Skip to content

 Omit.redirectProxyUrl

-secret?: string | string[];
+optional secret: string | string[];

 A random string used to hash tokens, sign cookies and generate cryptographic keys.